Pailwaan: Plot

-Tony Sebastian is a renowned boxer who often plays dirty (resorting to dirty tactics) for winning the matches.
+Tony Sebastian is a renowned boxer who often plays dirty (resorting to dirty tactics) to win the matches.
 He kills his opponent towards the end of one such match, following which his coach, Vijayendra, tries to make him understand but sets out to find another student as his replacement when Tony does not listen.
 Vijayendra arrives at the house of a former wrestler named Sarkar living in Gajendragarh and learns the story of a young orphan named Krishna whom Sarkar witnessed fighting off a group of boys in exchange for helping other kids get food.
 This impressed Sarkar, who then adopted Krishna and turned him into a wrestler, Kichcha, who emerged victorious in every wrestling competition that he participated in.

 However, a goon mocked Sarkar during the match, causing Kichcha to fight him and his goons in a temple where Rukmini noticed him.
 They met and fell in love, despite Kichcha's vow not to fall in love until he became a national champion.
 The goon whom Kichcha had beaten up turned out to be a henchman of Raja Rana Pratap Singh, an oppressive ruler of Ranasthalipura who had to be defeated in a wrestling match if Kichcha wanted to fulfill his father's dream.
 In the meanwhile, Rukmini's father opposed their marriage upon thinking Kichcha was after her wealth.
 Rukmini's father reported Kichcha to Sarkar, who indirectly instructed him to focus only on wrestling.

 With Rukmini's marriage and his wrestling match with Rana happening on the same day, Kichcha first fought off and defeated Rana.
 He then proceeded to marry Rukmini against her father's wishes.
 Rukmini's father insults Sarkar, who ordered Kichcha to leave the house along with his wife, along with the wrestling tactics that he has been taught.
 Years pass by, and Kichcha is living with his wife and daughter peacefully, often doing small jobs to make a living.
 On the other hand, Rana is still traumatized by the defeat and pays visits at Kichcha's house, inviting him for another match.
 However, despite the threats, Kichcha peacefully declines.
 On the other hand, Vijayendra ends up locating Kichcha and decides to meet him.